CptGummiball/TechnoReMage/README.md

 - **High Definition textures and models:** We will use high-resolution textures and models to achieve stunning visual quality and bring the game to life.

 ## License:
-This project is released under the [License].
+This project is released under the [GNU GENERAL PUBLIC LICENSE](https://github.com/CptGummiball/TechnoReMage/blob/main/LICENSE).
 For more information about licensing, see the LICENSE.md file.

 ## Feedback and Contribution:
 We welcome feedback and contributions from the community!
 If you have suggestions or would like to contribute to the project, please open an issue or create a pull request on GitHub.